Tesla forms three-member panel to decide on any Musk proposal

-(Reuters) - Tesla Inc’s board (TSLA.O) named a special committee of three directors on Tuesday to negotiate with Elon Musk on taking the electric carmaker private, although it said it was yet to see a firm offer from the company’s chief executive.
+(Reuters) - Tesla Inc’s board (TSLA.O) named a special committee of three directors on Tuesday to evaluate possibly taking the electric carmaker private, although it said it had yet to see a firm offer from the company’s chief executive, Elon Musk.

 The committee will be tasked with evaluating Musk’s proposal, should it materialize.
 The Silicon Valley billionaire last week said on Twitter he wants to take Tesla private at $420 a share, valuing it at $72 billion, and that funding was “secured.”